twbs/bootstrap/site/content/docs/5.3/migration.md

 ### Docs

 - Examples are now displayed with the appropriate light or dark color mode as dictated by the setting in our docs.
-However, they lack an individual color mode picker for the time being.
+Each example has an individual color mode picker.

 - Improved included JavaScript for live Toast demo.